 The Fruth Scholars Fund was established by Terence Fruth.
 The purpose of the Fruth Scholars Fund is to provide scholarship awards for the benefit of undergraduate students from CSB/SJU and to encourage them to pursue a rigorous undergraduate program that will allow them to pursue graduate or professional education at schools of repute.
 Two $5,000 scholarship awards shall be given to students completing their sophomore year.
 The awards will be made to students who have either an undeclared major or are in a field other than Economics and who would like to transfer to the Economics Department and have a goal of graduate or professional education.
 Junior recipients who have maintained a minimum GPA of 3.0 are eligible to renew their award if they continue to major in Economics and their academic performance indicates they are candidates for graduate or professional education.

 Fr.
-Gervase Soukup has been made available to a SJU Accounting, Economics or Global Business Leadership majors with need. (not available for 2017-18)
+Gervase Soukup has been made available in alternating years among SJU Accounting, Economics or Global Business Leadership majors with need. (not available for 2017-18)